diksha1159/sturdy-octo-potato/Guide.md

 #### Terminating the program

 To stop the code, you can press the "q" key in the "Eye Controlled Mouse" window.
 The code uses the cv2.waitKey(1) function, which waits for a keyboard event.
 If the value returned by cv2.waitKey(1) is equal to ord("q"), the code breaks out of the while loop and stops executing.

+---

+#### Testing

+Generating unit tests for this code would require a comprehensive testing framework that can simulate a camera feed, face detection and landmark detection, mouse movements and clicks.

+I have used this as an example of a basic unit test using the unittest framework in Python stpred in the testing-scripts.md file
+This code creates two test cases, one to test mouse movement and another to test mouse clicks.
+Note: this is just a basic example and you may need to add more tests and assertions depending on your specific requirements but for me, this works just fine.

+now to execute this testing script code:
+To use the testing script code, you will need to have Python 3 installed along with the OpenCV, MediaPipe, and PyAutoGUI libraries.
+You will also need a webcam connected to your computer.

+Here are the steps to run the testing script code:

+-Open a text editor and paste the code.
+-Save the file with a .py extension (e.g. "eye_controlled_mouse.py") -Open a terminal or command prompt window and navigate to the directory where you saved the file.
+-Run the code by typing "python eye_controlled_mouse.py" in the terminal and press Enter.
+-A window will pop up displaying the webcam feed.
+The code will track the landmarks on the face and use the position of the eyes to control the mouse.
+-To stop the code, you can simply press the "q" key in the webcam window or close the window.